ST10260507/POE_INSY7314/README.md

      REQS (Technologies to be installed)

-     	- Node.js and npm (for React frontend development and the Custom Backend API)
+     - Node.js and npm
-     	- React Development Environment (e.g., VS Code with relevant extensions)
+     - React Development Environment
      - Git (for version control)
-     	- Backend Runtime (e.g., Node.js/Express, or a stack that supports MongoDB drivers)
+     - Backend Runtime
-    	- MongoDB Compass or Atlas CLI (for database setup and management)
+     - MongoDB Compass or Atlas CLI
-    	- OBS Studio or a similar screen recording tool (for video submission)
+     - OBS Studio or a similar screen recording tool
+     - Circle CI CLI
+     - SonarCloud/SonarQube Integration

      PREREQUISITES (External Setup)

    1. SSL Certificate Setup
       - A valid SSL certificate must be configured for both the API and the development environment to ensure all traffic is served over HTTPS, meeting the security mandate
    2. MongoDB Setup:
       - A MongoDB database instance (local or Atlas) must be running.
       - A database and collections (e.g., customers, transactions) must be prepared to securely store customer credentials (hashed and salted) and initial transaction records.
    3. Backend API Configuration:
       - The API must be configured with a MongoDB Connection String.
       - It must use a secure hashing algorithm (e.g., bcrypt) for password storage.
       - Secure secret keys (e.g., for JWT generation) must be defined as environment variables.
+    4. DevSecOps Pipeline Setup:
+       - The Github repository must be linked to CircleCI and configured to run the security and quality checks upon code pushes, with results reported to SonarQube.

-2. GETTING STARTED:
+3. GETTING STARTED:

     Step-by-Step Setup:
       1. Clone the Repository: